-The City of Sunderland covers an area of 137 square kilometres with a population of 280,300, making it the largest and most heavily-populated of the five districts in Tyne and Wear.
+The City of Sunderland covers an area of 137 square kilometres with a population of 280,300, making it the largest and most heavily populated of the five districts in Tyne and Wear.
 As well as Sunderland itself, other key centres are Washington, Houghton-le-Spring and Hetton-le-Hole, in the heart of the former Durham coalfield.
 Although traditionally an industrial area, it has a rich heritage and an environment which includes attractive features such as the River Wear valley and the North Sea coastline.

-There are ambitious plans for renewal along the banks of the Wear, including the new Northern Spire Bridge as part of the Sunderland Strategic Transport Corridor project.
+There are ambitious plans for renewal along the banks of the Wear and there are various developments taking place.